neha-iitjdh/Sushi_Themed_Website/README.md

-Here's your updated and polished `README.md` with proper credit to JavaScript Mastery:

----

 # 🍣 SUSHIMAN - Sushi Website

 Welcome to **SUSHIMAN**, a modern and stylish sushi restaurant landing page.
 This responsive website is built using **HTML**, **CSS** (modularized), and **JavaScript**, powered by **Vite** for fast development and build performance.
 It features smooth animations with **AOS (Animate On Scroll)** for an engaging user experience.